 3 medium boxes (supers/brood boxes)

 Delivery of your starter kit We strongly encourage new beekeepers to get their hives in place before the bees arrive if you are ordering the kit with a package of bees.
 For those who opt to start with a nuc combo, you will pick up your woodenware and bees together.
 We will contact you to arrange transfer of the starter hive to you.
 Please note, we do not ship the starter hives.
-Once you have your hive all setup and ready, you will be able to place your bees in them after you pick them up at either our Williamsburg or Moyock pickup site.
+Once you have your hive all setup and ready, you will be able to place your bees in them after you pick them up at either our Williamsburg or Suffolk pickup site.